 There are years marked by transition and others marked by growth.
 Sometimes you tear things down and rebuild, while other times you double down on your momentum and see where it takes you."

 Solution: Have your client expect average results

-Handling a client that has no clue about job requirements can be frustrating, and even counterproductive at times.
+Handling a client that has no clue about what your job requires can be frustrating, and even counterproductive at times.
 If you come across this type of client, the worst thing you can do is accept their impossible requests without asking any questions.
-By doing so, you will place yourself in an awkward position that requires balancing tight deadlines and sometimes impossible expectations.
+By doing so, you place yourself in an awkward position that requires balancing tight deadlines with sometimes impossible expectations.
 Always set boundaries.
-For example, Bradley Shaw of SEO Expert Brad Inc. believes in under promising and over delivering.
+For example, Bradley Shaw of SEO Expert Brad Inc. believes in underpromising and overdelivering.

 If we feel a customer continues to have unrealistic expectations after our education process, we decline to take them on.
 Once a client signs on with our agency, we use regular updates and communication to maintain reasonable expectations, allowing the client to understand our process.